AndyMental/photo-wall-planner/README.md

 - **Preview**: Push to `develop` or `feature/*` branches
 - **PR Previews**: Automatic deployment for pull requests

+### GitHub Actions Workflows
+- **Development Workflow** (`.github/workflows/dev-deployment.yml`):
+  - Triggers on pushes to `develop` and `feature/*` branches
+  - Runs tests, linting, and type checking
+  - Deploys to Vercel preview environment
+  - Performs smoke tests on deployed preview
+  - Runs E2E tests against deployed preview (only on `develop` branch)

+- **Production Workflow** (`.github/workflows/vercel-deploy.yml`):
+  - Triggers on pushes to `main` branch, PR to `main`, and pushes to `develop`
+  - Builds and deploys to Vercel (production for `main`, preview for others)
+  - Comments on PRs with deployment URLs
+  - Runs Lighthouse audits on PR deployments

 ### Manual Deployment
 ```bash
 # Deploy preview